fuqiangg/Spline-regression-demo/README.md

 ## 2. Analysis
 Analysis is in the Rmd file (spline regression.Rmd) <br />

-Block 1.1 and 1.2 (plot) include a simple piecewise regression y = a0 + a1x + a2w + a3xw, and W is a dummy variable that equals 0 when x(authority) is less than or equal to 3, and equals 1 when x is greater than 3. <br />
+Block 1.1 and 1.2 (plot) include a simple piecewise regression y = a0 + a1x + a2w + a3xw, in which w is a dummy variable that equals 0 when x(authority) is less than or equal to 3, and equals 1 when x is greater than 3. <br />

-Block 1.3 contains plot of continuous piecewise regression <br />
+Block 1.3 is a plot of continuous piecewise regression <br />

-Block 2.1 and 2.2 include the equivalent spline regression <br />
+Block 2.1 and 2.2 (plot) include spline regression with one knot <br />